 Pro tip: For fluffy, restaurant-style rice or quinoa, be sure to rinse your grains before cooking until the water runs clear.
 This removes surface starch and impurities that make them stick.

 We all know that sometimes the biggest time suck in the kitchen isn’t actually the cooking, but the cleaning.
 If you make a habit of using the passive time in between steps in the recipe to wash a pan, put some plates away, or load the dishwasher, you’ll notice that the aftermath of dinner becomes much shorter and more manageable.
 It’s not glamorous, but this tip above all the others will make cooking faster and also more pleasant!

-Pro tip: Keep a squirt bottle of some homemade citrus peel vinegar cleaning solution by your sink.
+Save time in the kitchen even after you’re done cooking: Keep a squirt bottle of some homemade citrus peel vinegar cleaning solution by your sink.
 This way you can easily spray and wipe down your counters when you have free time and your counters will always smell awesome!